Trees and treelike structures in dense digraphs: Abstract

 \section{Abstract}

 We prove that every oriented tree on $n$~vertices with bounded maximum degree appears as a spanning subdigraph of every directed graph on $n$~vertices with minimum semidegree at least $n/2+\littleo(n)$.
-This can be seen as a directed graph analogue of a well-known theorem of \Komlos, \Sarkozy\ and~\Szemeredi.
-Our result for trees follows from a more general result, allowing the embedding of arbitrary orientations of a much wider class of spanning ``tree-like'' structures, such as a collection of at most $\littleo(n^{1/4})$ vertex-disjoint cycles and subdivisions of graphs $H$ with~$|H|< n^{(\log n)^{-1/2}}$ in which each edge is subdivided at least once.
+This can be seen as a directed graph analogue of a well-known theorem of Koml\'os, S\'ark\"ozy and~Szemer\'edi.
+Our result for trees follows from a more general result, allowing the embedding of arbitrary orientations of a much wider class of spanning ``tree-like'' structures, such as collections of at most $O(n^{0.99})$ pairwise vertex-disjoint cycles and subdivisions of graphs $H$ with~$|H|< \exp\bigl(\sqrt{\bigoh(\log n)}\,\bigr)$ in which each edge is subdivided at least once.